kgakatsikeamogetswe/Big_O_Notation/README.md

 ## Is Big O Notation important in our lives?

-_Am I the only one who feels like developers these days emphasize clean code more than Big O notation?_
+<ins>_Am I the only one who feels like developers these days emphasize clean code more than Big O notation?_</ins>

 First things first, let's talk about `clean code`. 🌟